dsoares/roundcube-geolocation/README.md

 Stable versions of Geolocation are available from the [Roundcube plugin repository][rcplugrepo] (for 1.0 and above) or the [releases section][releases] of the GitHub repository.

+**NOTE:** *This plugins only provides geolocation functions to be used by other plugins.*

+**WHY:** I have written other Roundcube plugins to use within my organization.
+Some of them were using geolocation functions with duplicated configs, so i thought of moving them into a plugin, with centralized config.
+For now, the only published plugin that uses the geolocation plugin is a very small one: [Blacklist][blacklist].
+I plan to release another plugin that shows the login info for the user, with history and all.
+It's already in production in my organization (i use that info for my anti-spam toolbox), i just have to rewrite some bits of it before publishing.

 Requirements
 ------------